The 10 Most Powerful Anti-Inflammatory Supplements, According To A Functional Medicine Expert

 As one of the oldest go-to anti-inflammatory supplements, Ginger root has been used for thousands of years for its many medicinal benefits including soothing nausea and indigestion.
 It is also high in antioxidant compounds gingerols, shogaol, and paradols that fight against free radical damage to your cells that lead to (6) chronic inflammation.
 Due to its anti-inflammatory properties, ginger is being studied as a potential tool for cancer prevention.

 Another study found that regular ginger supplementation was able to also lower (7) pro-inflammatory cytokines IL-6 and CRP in women with chronic inflammation due to breast cancer.
-You can find ginger in supplement form or buy fresh ginger root to add to recipes or steep in hot water for a daily tea.
+You can find ginger in supplement form or buy fresh ginger root to add to food or juice recipes -- or even steep it in hot water for a daily tea.

 4. Fish oil